 In 2012, Unilever’s Chief Marketing & Communications Officer, Keith Weed, was judged International Marketer of the Year by media and marketing publishers M&M and Marketer of the Year by the UK Marketing Society

 Also in 2012, our Senior Vice-President of Marketing, Marc Mathieu, was named the most powerful marketer in Britain by Marketing magazine

 In 2010, Unilever was named Advertiser of the Year at the Cannes Lions International Advertising Festival.
 Since 1961, we have won more than 200 individual Cannes Lion awards.
 We won 25 Cannes Lions in Cannes, 2012.

 We won three Effie awards for Axe, Dove and Lifebuoy, 2012

 We won eight Spikes awards in Asia, 2012

 In the 19th century we created the first ever consumer brand, Sunlight.
 More than a century later, our great products, cutting-edge innovation and stunning marketing mean our brands are stronger than ever.
 True global superstars.

-I applied online.
+I applied through other source.
 The process took 3 weeks.
-I interviewed at Unilever (Lyon (France)) in October-2017.
+I interviewed at Unilever.